Paul Saffo Website

 - Re-create icons for larger sizing and hi-DPI displays

-- Develop way to communicate intellect, rationality, inventiveness
+- Develop a way to communicate intellect, rationality, inventiveness

 - Reading experience and navigation must be optimized for mobile

-- Reduce complexity of content presentation - focus on Journal and Essays primarily, minimal quotations, etc.
+- Reduce the complexity of content presentation - focus on Journal and Essays primarily, minimal quotations, etc.

-- Storytelling - maps and diagrams as metaphor for forecasting
+- Storytelling - maps and diagrams as a metaphor for forecasting

 - Fast on mobile - needs responsive images and async font loader, etc.